Comparing Singlet Testing Schemes: Comparison of test efficiency

-Hence, both tests are equally powerful in testing for rotationally invariant noise.
-Just as in sections B and C, a larger value of $N$ leads to a test of greater power, so a choice of large $N$ and $\theta=0$ would be optimal if Alice and Bob knew they were testing for this type of noise.
+Hence, both tests are equally powerful in testing for depolarising noise.
+Just as in sections \ref{sec4b} and \ref{sec4c}, a larger value of $N$ leads to a test of greater power, so a choice of large $N$ and $\theta=0$ would be optimal.

+As an additional example, we can consider the effect of a simple dephasing channel which acts on a qubit as Pauli gate $Z$ with probability $p$.
+The effect of this noise on a singlet can be described as